GeoNode/geonode-importer/README.md

 ### gdal-bin

 The importer relies on the gdal utilities to perform format conversions and manipulations.

-You need to install the `gdal-bin` package in your system (be it a base system or a docker environment).
+You need to install the `gdal-bin` package in your system, be it a base system or a docker environment; in the latter case, make sure it is installed in the `celery` and in the `django` services.
-For instance, for a ubuntu/debian system you can install it with:
+In a ubuntu/debian system you can install `gdal-bin` with the command:

     apt install gdal-bin